AbdelrahmanMerdan/MyGamingList/README.md

 Uses Steam Web API to gather game information.

-Uses MongoDB as our database.
+Uses MongoDB as our platform for database.